-The tables below show the normal jumper arrangement for jumper positions B1 through B8 and C1 through C7.
-This arrangement is suitable if the adaper card is being used to communicate with an OPTOMUX network.
-For other possible configurations, refer to figure 1.
+The figure below shows the normal jumper arrangement for jumper positions B1 through B7 and C1 through C7 on the AC24AT and B1 through B8 and C1 through C7 on the AC422AT.
+This arrangement is suitable if the adapter card is being used to communicate with an OPTOMUX network.
+For other possible configurations, refer to the figure below.